 So we build out our Board and then this happens…

 Look like a familiar sight?
 I challenge you now – take a look at your Boards and you’ll see the same; several full width and full height Cards (our Reports).
-Unfortunately we see these Boards being prepared too frequently.
+Unfortunately, we see these Boards being prepared too frequently.
 Looks?
 5/10.
 Impact?
 A solid 1/10.
-This Board is great for digging through the details but it’s immediately boring for everyone else.
+This Board is great for digging into the details but it’s immediately boring for everyone else.

 How can we make it better?